Prvoslav Vujcic

-Prvoslav Vujcic (Првослав Вујчић, [př̩ʋoslaʋ ʋûːjtʃitɕ]; born July 20, 1960) is a Serbian Canadian writer, poet, translator, columnist and aphorist.
+Prvoslav Vujcic (Првослав Вујчић, [př̩ʋoslaʋ ʋûːjtʃitɕ]; born 20 July 1960) is a Serbian Canadian writer, poet, translator, columnist and aphorist.
 He has been described as one of the most prominent writers of Serbian origin.

 Biography

-Early life

-Vujcic was born on July 20, 1960, in the eastern Serbian city of Požarevac to father Jefrem and mother Nadežda and it was in Požarevac that he completed his elementary education.
-In 1975, Vujcic enrolled in the Požarevac Gymnasium.
-That same year, he won the Zmaj Award (awarded annually by the Association of Writers of Serbia for the book of the year) for his collection of poetry titled Pesnik i pesma and the award was presented to him by Desanka Maksimović.
-In late 1977, he visited Canada for the first time.
-Vujcic completed his matura and graduated from the Požarevac Gymnasium in 1979.
-In the early 1980s, he was the leader of the Požarevac section of the Grobari, the supporters group of Partizan Belgrade.
-In 1983, Vujcic wrote a book of poetry titled Razmišljanja jednog leša which was banned by the Communist government in Yugoslavia by court order in 1983.
-In 1984, Vujcic was imprisoned in Tuzla for seven days (for his writing and criticizing of Yugoslavia's communist regime) where he wrote his second book of poetry titled Kastriranje vetra which was also banned by the Communist government.
+Vujcic was born on 20 July 1960, in the eastern Serbian city of Požarevac to father Jefrem (1932–1996) and mother Nadežda (1936–2015).
+Growing up in the area known as Burjan, he completed his elementary and secondary education, graduating from the Požarevac Gymnasium in 1979.
+As a student, he won the Zmaj Award (awarded annually by the Association of Writers of Serbia for the book of the year) for his collection of poetry titled Pesnik i pesma and the award was presented to him by Desanka Maksimović.
+In 1983, Vujcic wrote a book of poetry titled Razmišljanja jednog leša.
+Although registered in the Yugoslav Authors Agency that same year, before publication it was banned by court order by the Communist government on the grounds that it was "morally and politically unsuitable for a socialist system and society."
+In 2004, the book was published after more than two decades and includes three parts: Kartoteka promašaja (File of Failures), Kremirani paviljon (Cremated Pavilion) and Ekshumacija (Exhumation).
+In 1984, Vujcic was jailed in Tuzla for seven days (for reciting poems at a guest appearance in a mine pit in Tuzla where he criticized the Communist government).
+While jailed, he wrote his second book of poetry titled Kastriranje vetra which was also banned by the Communist government.
+In 2005, the book was published also after more than two decades and the foreword was written by Dragomir Brajković.